 Any specific places to stay you can recommend?

 Stratford Upon Avon has plenty of hotels and B&Bs all close the to the main centre.
 If you’re willing to splash out and have a car Billesley Manor Hotel stunning 16th century manor house surrounded by acres of land.
 Or if you want to be closer the Arden Hotel is right opposite the RSC and has a contemporary look.
 We also have plenty of cheaper options such as Travelodge and Premier Inn.
+You can also visit Stratford Upon Avon on a day trip from London so you don’t necessarily have to find somewhere to stay.

 What do you love most about Stratford Upon Avon?